-A minimum of 120 credits for a baccalaureate-level program and 68 credits for an associate-level program.
+A minimum of 120 credits for a baccalaureate-level program.
 For specific credits see program requirements listed under each degree/major.
 The minimum required credits are normally arrived at by a defined combination of:

 - Satisfactory completion of the course standards and specific requirements in the student's major program.
 See specific degree/major requirements in this catalog.

 - University core requirements - to explore important college themes, develop crucial skills, and prepare for lifelong learning.